owenyeo/tp/docs/UserGuide.md

 #### 3.2.1 Adding a friend: `add`

-Adds a person to TimetaBRO.
+Adds a person to your TimetaBRO friend list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY [t/TAG]...​`

-* Adds a person to your friendslist to the last index!
+* Adds a person to your friend list to the last index!
-* You can't add someone with the same birthday and same name, because its likely that they are the same person!
+* You can't add someone with the same birthday and same name, because it's likely that they are the same person!
 (We know its not necessarily true but its the best way we can do it without collecting your NRIC...)
 * You can't have duplicate phone numbers or emails.
 * Names can be alphanumeric.
 For Elon Musk's child's sake!
 * Birthdays must be a valid date!
 We do check the calendars.